LelsersLasers/Advanced-Honors-Comp-Sci/Lab1/README.md

 	- `image[y1 : y2, x1 : x2]`
 - 5: Drawing
 	- In debug mode, we draw rectangle outlines and colored circles
-	- `elipse`, `rectangle`, `circle`
+	- `ellipse`, `rectangle`, `circle`
 - 6: Image Processing
 	- We resize parts of images (the faces) to fit on other parts of the image
-	- We also use various bitwise operations and create masks to only use part of an image at a time
+	- We also use various bitwise operations and masks to only use part of an image at a time
 	- `resize`, `bitwise_and`, `bitwise_not`, `add`
 - 8: Smoothing and Blurring
 	- In blur mode, we blur the connection between a pasted face and the background